getsentry/rfcs/text/0032-improved-api-tokens.md

    > _It's important to note that this does not update the token to the new prefixed format._

 4. A nullable `token_type` field is added to the `ApiToken` model.
-It should accept a limited set of choices to indicate whether the token is `sntryu_`, `sntrya_`, etc. A _null_ value would indicate a legacy token that is not prefixed regardless of whether it is a user or application token.
+It should accept a limited set of choices to indicate whether the token is `sntryu_`, `sntrya_`, etc. A _null_ value would indicate a legacy token that is not prefixed regardless of whether it is a user or application token. [#65684](https://github.com/getsentry/sentry/pull/65684)
-5. A new _class method_ named `create_token(..)` is created on the `ApiToken` model.
-This method will return the plaintext token, plaintext refresh token, and `ApiToken` instance to the caller.
-The plaintext token will be needed to display to the user temporarily in the UI.
+5. Adjust `create(...)` method on the `ApiToken` model to hash the plaintext token values and temporary access to the plaintext values. [#68148](https://github.com/getsentry/sentry/pull/68148)
-6. Calls to `ApiToken.objects.create(..)` should be replaced with the new `ApiToken.create_token(..)` method.
-7. API endpoints that retrieve the full plaintext token value should be updated to no longer do so.
-This should only be available on creation.
+6. API endpoints that retrieve the full plaintext token value should be updated to no longer do so.
+This should only be available on creation. [#68148](https://github.com/getsentry/sentry/pull/68148)
-8. A notification/banner in the UI should be displayed recommending users recreate their tokens, resulting in the new token version.
+7. A notification/banner in the UI should be displayed recommending users recreate their tokens, resulting in the new token version.

 Next, any remaining legacy tokens that do not have hashed values will need to be handled:

-1. As a Django migration, a bulk operation is executed to update all remaining legacy tokens in the database.
+1. As a Django migration, a bulk operation is executed to update all remaining legacy tokens in the database. [#71728](https://github.com/getsentry/sentry/pull/71728)
    - This operation will hash the legacy `token` and `refresh_token` values and store them in the database.
    - It does **not** update the tokens to the new format.